NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 sim.run(mp.at_every((1 / fcen / 20), mp.output_efield_z), until=(1 / fcen))
 ```

-Now, we can get our modes just by changing two parameters and re-running:
+We can get our modes just by changing two parameters and re-running:

 ```py
 fcen=0.118